engine3d-dev/engine3d-dev.github.io/mkdocs/contributor_guide/code_design.md

 The fundamental idea is interfaces should be used to allow a generalized API that internal state of the engine could interact without touching or using any api-dependent code within the engine.
 That should be completely handle and communicated via those abstraction layers around those API's.

+## **Inheritance Not Used for Game Objects**

+Why are we not using inheritance to express game object state?

+As game objects grow more complex, especially in modern game engines.
+Inheritance in game engines have been used to determine a variety of states game objects could be in.
+Including using virtual functions and inheritance to express relationships between the variety of complex states game objects can go into.

+What are the issues that comes from this design?

+To further learn why I went with a data-oriented design approach in atlas.
+It is because

 ## **Interfaces Not Used for Actors/Objects**

 Typically it is seen natural to have scene objects inherit from some virtual class to define a `UActor` (like unreal).
 As other engines will have their own variation of this.